yandex-cloud/docs/en/storage/pricing.md

+---
+editable: false
+---
-# Pricing policy for Yandex [!KEYREF objstorage-name]
+# Pricing policy for [!KEYREF objstorage-name]

 ## What goes into the cost of using [!KEYREF objstorage-short-name] {#rules}